google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 the accepted payment methods for the site and the methods the user has installed on the target device.

+The browser then presents the payments UI to the user, who selects a payment method and authorizes the transaction.
+A payment method can be as straightforward as a credit card that is already stored by the browser, or as esoteric as third-party application written specifically to deliver payments to the site.

+Note: Pay with Google is one of payment methods you can use to get cards from a user's Google account and payment tokens on the device.
+To learn more, read [the Google Payment API docs](/payments/mobile-web-setup).

 <div class="attempt-right">
   <figure>
     <img src="images/5_9_payment_request_ui.png" >